cloudmesh/cloudmesh1/doc/source/developer.rst

 our install program can also do this with::

   ./install requirements

+.. warning:: Please remember to activate your virtualenv.
+Out of caution do not proceed or execute this command in your system environment.

 For some reason on ubunti it installs the fabric package wrong.
 Hence you have to say in addition to the above command::